hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

 * `protocol`: This indicates the protocol for the http checks.
 Valid options are `http` and `https`.
 We default it to `http`.

+* `port`: The label of the port on which the check will be performed.
+The label specified here has to be defined in the resource block of the task.

 * `command`: This is the command that the Nomad client runs for doing script based health check.